Louis Landweber: Education and career

 Landweber received in 1932 a bachelor's degree in mathematics from the City College of New York.
 After graduation, he became a physicist at the United States Experimental Model Basin at the Washington Navy Yard.
 He received a master's degree in physics from George Washington University.
 Starting in 1940, he led a research group for mine-sweeping and other war-related activities.
 He received a Ph.D. in physics from the University of Maryland and was promoted to the head of the hydrodynamics division of the David Taylor Model Basin in Carderock, Maryland, before leaving for a professorship at the University of Iowa.
 There he was a research engineer at the Iowa Institute of Hydraulic Research as well as a professor of mechanics and hydraulics at the University of Iowa, where he remained until his retirement in 1982.

-Upon his death he was survived by his wife, two sons, and four grandchildren.
-His elder son is the mathematician Peter Landweber (born 1940) and his younger son is the photographer Victor Landweber (born 1943).
+He was married and had two sons, including mathematician Peter Landweber.